 Books on any sociological subject are eligible.
 To be eligible for consideration, a book must have been published during 2013-2015, and at least one of its authors must be a current ESS member.
 Self-nominations are accepted; however nominations submitted by publishers alone will not be considered.
 Nominators and/or authors are responsible for arranging review copies to be sent to committee members.

 Nominations should provide full publication information (including date of publication), a 1-2 paragraph rationale for the nomination, and should be sent via email to firstname.lastname@example.org.
-Books must be sent by October 15, 2015 to the committee chair:
+Books must be sent by October 15, 2015 to the committee: